icecubetray/.files/README.md

 # .files

-Some configuration files (Bash/X11 for now).
+Configuration files for bash, git, and X11.